winduum/winduum-docs/docs/docs/index.md

 }
 ```

+### TailwindCSS

+Follow the installation steps in [TailwindCSS](https://tailwindcss.com/docs/installation) docs and include Winduum as plugin, see [Config](config) for more info.

+### Stylelint

+It's also recommended to use [Stylelint](https://stylelint.io/) to help add conventions to your styles.

+_

+See [Trying Winduum online](#trying-winduum-online) section below to see all possible examples of configuration.

 ## CDN

 This is meant only for basic usage, only basic styles are included for TailwindCSS, such as colors and font variants.
-To leverage the full functionality of the framework, use of full **TailwindCSS** is recommended (see below).
+To leverage the full functionality of the framework, use of full [TailwindCSS](#tailwindcss) is recommended.

 ```html
 <link href="https://cdn.jsdelivr.net/npm/winduum@0.1.4/dist/main.css" rel="stylesheet" type="text/css" />
 <link href="https://cdn.jsdelivr.net/npm/winduum@0.1.4/dist/tailwind.css" rel="stylesheet" type="text/css" />
 ```

-## TailwindCSS

-Follow the installation steps in [TailwindCSS](https://tailwindcss.com/docs/installation) docs and include Winduum as plugin, see [Config](config) for more info.

 ## Trying Winduum online